benlagreca02/dotfiles/README.md

 # Dotfiles
 These are my typical configs for various programs.
 I usually daily drive Kubuntu (KDE on Ubuntu) and I haven't committed those configurations and settings yet purely because I haven't gotten around to hunting down the files I need to commit, although I know this would probably solved by googling around.

+I do plan on starting to develop a wayland based hyprland arch config, and have started doing a bit of it.
+See the "Arch" section below

 ## Pulling in the dotfiles.
 I did this according to [this guide](https://www.atlassian.com/git/tutorials/dotfiles), and it's worked pretty well for me so far.